why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/snapper.md

 Tumbleweed users should note that understanding how to use Snapper is an important step in maintaining a stable, functional system.
 As a rolling release, Tumbleweed, is subjected to less testing overall and the occasional system breaking update can be installed.
 Such problems are quickly and easily resolved with Snapper.

 !!! info
-    Even though Snapper is key to a healthy Tumbleweed experience, it also benefits Leap as it allows you to quickly recover from breakages occuring before login, typically involving the GRUB bootloader or the loading of the kernel with unhealthy parameter values.
+    Even though Snapper is key to a healthy Tumbleweed experience, it also benefits Leap as it allows you to quickly recover from breakages occurring before login, typically involving the GRUB bootloader or the loading of the kernel with unhealthy parameter values.

 ### Snapper capabilities
 - Undo system changes made by `zypper` and YaST.